bosth/bosth.github.io/content/pages/mt-mountain-mountain/index.md

 As a small aside, the journal *Mürşid-i Âsûriyûn* that this place name came from is interesting a in a few ways:
 * If the image above looks handwritten, that's because it was.
 The publisher, Âşûr Yûsuf, printed copies using a technique called [mimeography](https://en.wikipedia.org/wiki/Mimeograph).
 * The journal existed between 1909 and 1914 in the ancient city of Harpût, then a provincial capital and was mailed to subscribers across the Ottoman Empire and as far away as the United States.
+This preserved copy comes from a subscriber in Massachusetts.
 * Ottoman Turkish was usually written using the Arabic alphabet, but Âşûr Yûsuf used the Syriac alphabet in *Mürşid-i Âsûriyûn*.
 * This was the first journal to be printed in Ottoman Turkish with Syriac letters, but it was followed by several more.
 You could still find them being published in Lebanon and the United States into the 1930s.